aaronland/go-smithsonian-openaccess/README.md

 {PATH}={REGULAR EXPRESSION}
 ```

 Paths follow the dot notation syntax used by the [tidwall/gjson](https://github.com/tidwall/gjson) package and regular expressions are any valid [Go language regular expression](https://golang.org/pkg/regexp/).

-Successful path looks will be treated as a list of candidates and each candidate's string value will be tested against the regular expression's [MatchString](https://golang.org/pkg/regexp/#Regexp.MatchString) method.
+Successful path lookups will be treated as a list of candidates and each candidate's string value will be tested against the regular expression's [MatchString](https://golang.org/pkg/regexp/#Regexp.MatchString) method.

 For example: